UK CVF Royal Navy aircraft carriers, HMS Queen Elizabeth and HMS Prince of Wales, are the largest warships ever constructed in the country.

-The Queen Elizabeth Class will be fitted with the Royal Navy’s new-generation maritime medium-range radar (MRR) to replace the type 996 surveillance and target indication radar.
+The Queen Elizabeth Class is fitted with the Royal Navy’s new-generation maritime medium-range radar (MRR) to replace the type 996 surveillance and target indication radar.
 In August 2008, BAE Systems Insyte (with Qinetiq) ARTISAN 3D E/F-band radar was selected for the MRR.

 Carrier propulsion system based on Rolls-Royce’s IEP technology

-The MoD has decided not to use nuclear propulsion because of its high cost, and has chosen an podded propulsion system based on Rolls-Royce’s integrated electric propulsion (IEP) system.
-The contract for the propulsion system was placed in October 2008.
+The MOD decided not to use nuclear propulsion because of its high cost and chose a podded propulsion system based on Rolls-Royce’s integrated electric propulsion (IEP) system.
+The contract for the propulsion system was awarded in October 2008.

-The propulsion system will consist of two Rolls-Royce Marine 36MW MT30 gas turbine alternators, providing over 70MW and four diesel engines providing approximately 40MW, with the total installed power approaching 110MW.
+The propulsion system consists of two Rolls-Royce Marine 36MW MT30 gas turbine alternators, providing over 70MW, and four diesel engines, providing approximately 40MW, with the total installed power approaching 110MW.

-The gas turbines and diesels are the largest supplied to the Royal Navy, their combined power feeds the low-voltage system and supplies two tandem electric propulsion motors that drive a conventional twin shaft arrangement, fitted with fixed-pitch propellers.
+The gas turbines and diesel engines are the largest supplied to the Royal Navy, their combined power feeds the low-voltage system and supplies two tandem electric propulsion motors that drive a conventional twin-shaft arrangement, fitted with fixed-pitch propellers.

-L-3 Communications is supplying the integrated platform management system and Converteam the high voltage system and propulsion converters / motors.
+L-3 Communications supplied the integrated platform management system, Converteam high-voltage system and propulsion converters / motors.

-CVF will have two bronze propellers, each 6.7m in diameter and weighing 33t.
-The anchors will be 3.1m in height and weigh 13t.
+CVF has two bronze propellers, each 6.7m in diameter and weighing 33t.
+The anchors are 3.1m in height and weigh 13t.